East Coast (train operating company): London–Harrogate

 There was a daily morning departure from Harrogate to King's Cross and an evening return.
-This service used a diesel InterCity 125 set as the Harrogate Line was not electrified.
+This service used a diesel InterCity 125 set as the Harrogate Line is not electrified.

 Named trains

 East Coast operates a number of named passenger trains, including:

 Rolling stock

 East Coast inherited the rolling stock operated by NXEC, comprising InterCity 125 High Speed Train sets made up of Class 43 power cars and Mark 3 carriages, and InterCity 225 sets made up of Class 91 electric locomotives and Mark 4 carriages and Driving Van Trailers.
 This same rolling stock dated back to the British Rail era, with some of the HSTs approaching 40 years old by the end of East Coast's operation.

 The original franchise holder, GNER, undertook a major refurbishment of its rolling stock from 2003, which it titled "Project Mallard".
 The Mark 4 carriages were upgraded and refurbished between 2003 and 2005, while work on refurbishing the Mark 3 carriages started under GNER in early 2007 and continued under NXEC, with the final set completed in October 2009.
 The Mallard interiors were used throughout East Coast's tenure; Rail magazine alleged that, by 2015, some sets were looking particularly worn and in need of another refurbishment or wholesale replacement.

 Some minor changes were made to the InterCity 225 fleet, perhaps the most noticeable of which was their repainting into East Coast's silver livery.
 This repaint was started in June 2010, with the first full set (excluding loco) being released on 30 July 2010.
 A key concept behind the new livery was that a plain base livery would be readily customisable to suit any potential future operator of the franchise.